openrport/openrport/README.md

 > This a repo in an effort to continue an opensource version of original cloudradar-monitoring rport.
 > We are working to bring back all the component to opensource.
 Some documentation might be inconsistent
 > but will still be usable.
+>
+> While we are working on the new website you can join the discord server to get help [Join Discord](https://discord.gg/HQ4wMQmzcu)

 ## At a glance